 How Meteosat-1 'saw' severe storm over Switzerland

-There was catastrophic rain and wind damage over the northern part of Canton Ticino in southern Switzerland on 7 August 1978.
+Catastrophic rain and wind damage over Canton Ticino, Switzerland on 7 August 1978.